Over April and May 2020, the Initial Commission sought a range of views to start developing an outcomes framework for mental health and wellbeing.

 Te Whare Tapa Whā was mentioned by nearly all people.
 A further 34 models or frameworks were mentioned; 18 of these developed in Aotearoa, and 16 overseas.

 Non-medical models were more commonly mentioned, that offer a broader and more holistic understanding, in preference to those with a narrower focus on mental health.

-We compiled a list of what people thought should be considered as important for wellbeing.
-Areas covered in responses included
+The Initial Commission compiled a list of what people thought should be considered as important for wellbeing.
+Areas covered in responses, included:

 People said wellbeing is fluid, and that wellbeing needs are the same for people with mental distress as for everyone.

-To develop the framework, the participation of the groups we are expected to work with was supported, such as Māori, Pacific people and people with lived experience of mental health and addiction.
+To develop the framework, the Inital Commission sought participation from people across Aotearoa including Māori, Pacific people, and people with lived experience of mental health and addiction.

-Outcomes need to be what truly improves people’s wellbeing, and it needs to be simple and practical, with supports put in place for implementation.
+Outcomes need to be what truly improves people’s wellbeing, and need to be simple and practical, with supports put in place for implementation.

 Measures need to be meaningful, and be across quantitative, qualitative and mixed methodologies.

 To learn more about the co-define phase of this work, download the full report: